EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

 Table 7 - Community Organisation Structures

-Within the Stakeholder Mode, Oversight is provided by the Stakeholder Engagement Board, and Standing Groups by the various pillars.
-However, it is also foreseen that the Stakeholder Model needs time limited working groups to ensure future development and evolution of EOSC in additional.
+Within the Stakeholder Mode, ‘Oversight’ is provided by the Stakeholder Engagement Board, and ‘Standing Groups’ by the various pillars.
+However, it is also foreseen that the Stakeholder Model needs time limited ‘Working Groups’ to ensure future development and evolution of the EOSC.

 In terms of organisational or legal structure, the Stakeholder engagement forum should be open to all stakeholders and should borrow